- 1. At The End Of The Day - The Greatest Bits 3.16 33 plays

 ‘this is indie-folk music from the heart and I say give it a go' Tom Robinson’s Fresh On The Net

-The Low Countries are an indie-folk duo signed to cult indie label Nub Country Records and Van Steene Music Publishing.
+The Low Countries are Nigel and Els, an indie-folk duo (though lately enjoying performing as a proper 'band' with several fuzzy faced and extremely sexy guests) signed to cult indie label Nub Country Records and Van Steene Music Publishing.

 Nigel’s songs have been played on BBC Radio 6, BBC Radio 1, BBC Radio Lancashire, Unpeeled.net, Folk Radio UK, Dandelion Radio, Studio Brussels, Radio Centraal and many others.